mattneub/RubyFrontier/README.md

 In December 2013 I started using RubyFrontier with TextMate 2 under Mavericks (OS X 10.9, Ruby 2.0.0).

+In January 2020, TextMate 2 having proved its worth (and being considered out of beta), support for TextMate 1 was silently withdrawn.
+I currently use RubyFrontier on Mac OS X Catalina with TextMate 2 and ruby 2.6.3 without any meaningful problems.
+(I do not know whether the looming ruby 3 will cause breakage, but we'll cross that bridge as we come to it.)

 For past history and version number, see the file "HISTORY" (inside the bundle).